deepanshu-aggarwal/COLORS/README.md

 # COLORS
-### It is a responsive dummy website completely made with HTML5, CSS, JavaScript.
+### It is a responsive website completely made with HTML5, CSS, JavaScript.

 ### **HOME PAGE**